rmosolgo/graphql-ruby/guides/types/abstract_types.md

 ## Type-Level Resolution Hooks

-Instead of a single, top-level `resolve_type` function, you can provide type-level functions:
+In addition to a single, top-level `resolve_type` function, you can provide type-level functions:

 ```ruby
 MyUnion = GraphQL::UnionType.define do